LSU's Delpit, top-ranked safety, declares for draft

-Two-time All-American safety Grant Delpit of LSU is declaring for the NFL draft.
+The offseason departure of leading LSU talent has kicked into gear, with two-time All-American safety Grant Delpit highlighting a group of four players to declare their intentions on Wednesday to enter the NFL draft.

+Wide receiver Justin Jefferson, offensive lineman Lloyd Cushenberry III and linebacker Patrick Queen joined Delpit in deciding to go pro.

-Delpit announced his decision to forgo his senior season Wednesday on social media, two days after LSU beat Clemson to win the national championship.
+Delpit announced his decision to forgo his senior season on social media, two days after LSU beat the Clemson Tigers 42-25 to win the College Football Playoff National Championship.

 January 15, 2020